nimiq/nimiq.github.io/tutorials/nano-client-3-transactions.md

 <p>Balance: <span id="balance"></span></p>
 ```

-We update the balance as soon as consensus is established
+And update the balance as soon as consensus is established
 and again each time a new block gets minded, a.k.a. "the head of the blockchain has changed".
 The handlers now look like this:

 ```js